Deep FlexQP: Accelerated Nonlinear Programming via Deep Unfolding: FlexQP: An Always-Feasible Quadratic Programming Solver

 where $\tilde{\boldsymbol{x}} = (\tilde{x}, \tilde{s}, \tilde{z}_I, \tilde{z}_E)$ and $\boldsymbol{x} = (x, s, z_I, z_E)$ for notational simplicity.
 The indicator functions $\gI_I$, $\gI_E$, and $\gI_s$ are defined as

 Let the dual variables for the constraint $\tilde{\boldsymbol{x}} = \boldsymbol{x}$ be $\boldsymbol{y} = (w_x, w_s, y_I, y_E)$.
 The ADMM updates for solving \cref{eq:FlexQP} are given by

 where $\sigma_x, \sigma_s, \rho_I, \rho_E > 0$ are the augmented Lagrangian penalty parameters, $\alpha \in (0, 2)$ is the ADMM relaxation parameter, $(s)_+ = \max(s, 0)$ is the rectified linear unit (ReLU) activation function, and $S_{\kappa}(z) = (z - \kappa)_{+} - (-z - \kappa)_{+}$ is the soft thresholding operator, which is the proximal operator of the $\ell_1$ norm~\citep{boyd2011distributed}.
-Note that by \cref{eq:FlexQP_admm_updates:x_update,eq:FlexQP_admm_updates:w_x_update}, we have that $w_x^{k + 1} = 0$ for all $k \geq 0$, so the $w_x$ variable and update can be disregarded.
-The first block update~\cref{eq:FlexQP_admm_updates:tilde_updates} is the most computationally-demanding step of the algorithm and requires the solution of an equality-constrained QP.
+Since $x$ is unconstrained in the second block, we have that $w_x^{k + 1} = 0$ for all $k \geq 0$, so the $w_x$ variable and update can be disregarded.
+The first block update is the most computationally-demanding step of the algorithm and requires the solution of an equality-constrained QP.
 We show how to solve this QP using either a direct or indirect method in \cref{appendix:eq_constrained_qp}; the indirect method becomes the only suitable choice for large-scale problems where the dimension can be very large.
 The final algorithm is summarized in \cref{alg:FlexQP} of \cref{appendix:algorithm}.